 The World Confederation for Physical Therapy (WCPT) advocates that the profession of physical therapy is responsible for articulating the profession’s scope of practice and defining the roles of physical therapists.
-At a national level, national physical therapy associations are responsible for defining physical therapy and physical therapists’ roles relevant to their nation’s health service delivery needs, ensuring that they are consistent with accepted international guidelines set out by WCPT.
-National physical therapy associations have a responsibility to seek support for legislation/regulation/recognition which defines the distinctive and autonomous nature of physical therapy practice, including a defined scope of practice.
+National physical therapy associations are responsible for defining physical therapy and physical therapists’ roles relevant to their nation’s health service delivery needs, ensuring that they are consistent with accepted international guidelines set out by WCPT.
+National physical therapy associations have a responsibility to seek support for legislation/regulation/recognition which defines the distinctive and autonomous nature of physical therapy practice, including the profession’s scope of practice.
+1, 2

 What is physical therapy?

-Physical therapy provides services to individuals and populations to develop, maintain and restore maximum movement and functional ability throughout the lifespan.
-This includes providing services in circumstances where movement and function are threatened by ageing, injury, pain, diseases, disorders, conditions or environmental factors.
-Functional movement is central to what it means to be healthy.
+Physical therapy is services provided by physical therapists to individuals and populations to develop, maintain and restore maximum movement and functional ability throughout the lifespan.
+The service is provided in circumstances where movement and function are threatened by ageing, injury, pain, diseases, disorders, conditions or environmental factors and with the understanding that functional movement is central to what it means to be healthy.

 Physical therapists are qualified and professionally required to:

 - undertake a comprehensive examination/assessment of the patient/client or needs of a client group

 - evaluate the findings from the examination/assessment to make clinical judgments regarding patients/clients

 - provide consultation within their expertise and determine when patients/clients need to be referred to another professional